Gaglia88/df-benchmarks/README.md

 ## Run an algorithm
 The command `python run_algorithm.py --algorithm <algorithm_name> --dataset <dataset_name>` will run an algorithm on the specified dataset.
-By default the algorithm is run inside its Docker container, if you want to run it locally add the parameter `--locally`.
+By default an algorithm running inside its Docker container, if you want to run it locally add the parameter `--locally`.

 The results of a run are stored in `results/<dataset_name>/<algorithm_name>.csv`.